 Overall accrued interest days: 101 days

-With the 30/360 method, we always assume there are 30 days in the months we count over (even though there are not 30 days in January, February, or March).
-For the month the bond settles in, we count the specific days (up to, but not including the settlement date).
+With the 30/360 method, you assume 30 days for each full month you count over (even if the calendar month has 28, 30, or 31 days).
+For the month the bond settles in, you count the actual day number up to, but not including, the settlement date.

 Actual/365 (a.k.a. actual/actual) method